Miles Davis: Birth of the Cool

 Miles Davis: Birth of the Cool is a 2019 American documentary film about Miles Davis, directed by Stanley Nelson Jr.

+Production

 The film was made for the PBS American Masters television series and premiered at the 2019 Sundance Film Festival.
 It uses interviews that Nelson has done with people who knew Davis, and with scholars, as well as still photographs and film clips.
 The text of the voice-over narration (performed by Carl Lumbly) is entirely by Davis.